Skip to main content

 password: ''

 If your Prometheus server requires basic authentication, configure the username and password fields.
-Leave these empty if authentication is not required.
+Leave these fields blank if authentication is not required.

 tip

-If you prefer to use an external Prometheus server, you may find the Deploy Monitoring Stack guide helpful for setting up a comprehensive monitoring solution.
+If you need to set up a Prometheus server, you may find the Deploy Monitoring Stack guide helpful.

 1. Set global.kubernetesProvider to EKS.